Crusher Blow Bars

 When to change crusher blow bars?

-There are 3 situations that need to change crusher blow bars:
+3 situations need to change crusher blow bars:

 1. Normal wear.
 In order to avoid damage to the rotor, blow bars should be replaced before they are worn through.